 Service Provided Community Wellbeing Outcomes Who benefits/creates need?
-Funding (operating and capital expenditure) This activity provides Sustainable Environment Community-wide Benefit: Operating Expenditure • ind action plans for the The primary benefit is to the people and property of the whole district, enabling the Rates: 100% change mitigation and adaptation strategies and action plans for the district. planning to mitigate the harm caused by climate change and to assist the whole district to adapt to both climate change and zero carbon living.
-80% General Rate 20% UAGC Capital Expenditure Borrowing: Loan costs are funded in the same way as operating expenditure.
+Funding (operating and capital expenditure) This activity provides Sustainable Environment Operating Expenditure development of climate change mitigation and adaptation strategies and action plans for the district.
+Resilient Infrastructure Connected Citizens The primary benefit is to the people and property of the whole district, enabling the planning to mitigate the harm caused by climate change and to assist the whole district to adapt to both climate change and zero carbon living.
+Rates: 100% 80% General Rate 20% UAGC Capital Expenditure g.
+Borrowing: Loan costs are funded in the same way as operating expenditure.